PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 PharmGKB annotates PGx-based drug dosing guidelines published by the [Royal Dutch Association for the Advancement of Pharmacy - Pharmacogenetics Working Group (DPWG)](https://www.pharmgkb.org/page/dpwg).
 PharmGKB curates allele function assignments and phenotype mappings from the DPWG to provide genotype specific DPWG guideline recommendations.
 Where possible, PharmGKB maps DPWG terms to CPIC terms, as outlined on [PharmGKB](https://www.pharmgkb.org/page/dpwgMapping).

 CYP3A4 is currently not part of a CPIC guideline.
 Since the DPWG CYP3A4 documentation includes limit variant notations for the included alleles (only `*16`, `*20`, and `*22` have variant positions specified, document from March 2022) PharmCAT relies on [PharmVar CYP3A4 allele definitions](https://www.pharmvar.org/gene/CYP3A4).
 The CYP3A4 `*16`, `*20` and `*22` definitions are the same in the DPWG CYP3A4 gene document and PharmVar.

+## G6PD

+As of June 2023, PharmCAT does not call the following two _G6PD_ alleles:
+- Mediterranean Haplotype (different from the Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham)
+- Villeurbanne

+`Mediterranean Haplotype` is defined by rs5030868 (shared with `Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham` allele) and rs2230037 G>A (exclusive to `Mediterranean Haplotype`).
+PharmCAT excluded rs2230037 as the reference genotype in the Mediterranean Haplotype (G) does not align with the GRCh38 reference base (A).
+As a result, Mediterranean Haplotype is currently not called in PharmCAT.

+Instead, individuals with the `Mediterranean Haplotype` will be recognized as having `Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham`.
+Both alleles have the same function (deficient); therefore, the phenotype assignment and subsequent drug prescribing recommendations are not affected.

+It remains challenging to properly represent SNPs and INDELs that share the same genetic positions in a VCF file.
+This affects NC_000023.11:g.154532991_154532993delGGT and rs5030869 in the _G6PD_ allele definitions.
+Left-aligned, normalized NC_000023.11:g.154532991_154532993delGGT is located at the same genomic position as rs5030869.
+This poses nontrivial challenges to properly format variant representations for both SNP and INDEL in a VCF file and for PharmCAT to accurately recognize any genetic variants of this kind at any allele-defining position.
+Due to this challenge, NC_000023.11:g.154532991_154532993delGGT, which defines `Villeurbanne`, is currently excluded from the _G6PD_ allele definitions in PharmCAT.